-A credit freeze is one of the most effective ways for you to protect themself against identity theft and stop criminals from opening lines of credit in your name — and it’s now free!
+A credit freeze is one of the most effective ways for you to protect yourself against identity theft and stop criminals from opening lines of credit in your name — and it’s now free!

 Money expert Clark Howard is a big proponent of freezing your credit whether you’ve been impacted by a data breach or not.